ahmohbati/SecOn/Hardware.md

 The following hardware requirements apply to sensors.
 They do not apply to master-only installations as described above.

+##### Virtualization
+Sensors can be virtualized.
+However, for sensors monitoring lots of traffic, we recommend dedicated physical hardware to avoid competing for resources.

 ##### CPU
 Snort, Suricata, and Bro are very CPU intensive.
 The more traffic you are monitoring, the more CPU cores you'll need.
 A very rough ballpark estimate would be 200Mbps per Snort instance, Suricata worker, or Bro worker.
 So if you have a fully saturated 1Gbps link and are running Snort and Bro, then you'll want at least 5 Snort instances and 5 Bro workers, which means you'll need at least 10 CPU cores for Snort and Bro with additional CPU cores for netsniff-ng and/or other services.